Shining A Light in The Dark Of Gaza

 The Truth About Courage

 Laila embodies courage I can barely comprehend.
-She studies while bombs fall.
-She builds community, running summer camps in the midst of grieving the loss of family members.
-She dreams while dodging death.
-She loves fiercely while living through genocide.
+She studies while bombs fall, builds community while grieving family members, dreams while dodging death, loves fiercely while living through genocide.

-The least we can do is shop with intention for seven days not just with me but with any purchases you make - or don’t make.
+The least we can do is shop with intention for seven days—not just with me, but with any purchases you make.

-Shop September 1-7 and 30% goes directly to Laila's family
+Shop from now until September 14th and 30% goes directly to @humanstobe